 I would look at buying within the next couple of weeks.
 You have, coincidently, proper sub-sector diversification here too.

-Hargreaves Landsdown PLC, Rotork PLC, Intertek Group PLC, Weir Group PLC, Aggreko PLC, Premier Oil PLC, Playtech PLC, Randgold Resources Ltd, Rightmove PLC, Petrofac Ltd, Fisher (James) and Sons PLC, Aberdeen Asset Management PLC and Nostrum Oil & Gas PLC.
+Hargreaves Lansdown PLC, Rotork PLC, Intertek Group PLC, Weir Group PLC, Aggreko PLC, Premier Oil PLC, Playtech PLC, Randgold Resources Ltd, Rightmove PLC, Petrofac Ltd, Fisher (James) and Sons PLC, Aberdeen Asset Management PLC and Nostrum Oil & Gas PLC.

-Consider a ETFS Gold (LSE: Epic Bull).
+Consider an ETFS Gold (LSE: Epic Bull).
 Gold will have a good 2015.
 Based on cycles we could see a gold high near the end of March, then a drop followed by a similar high end of October.
 For those that bought Centamin PLC look for a sell at one of these dates.
 Preferably the end of March.

 Diversification through Treasury Bonds and Gilts are excellent for the longer term investor.
-If you don’t have these yet then leave until next year.
+If you don’t have these yet, then leave until next year.
 It is a fair assumption that interest rates will remain for a while and therefore Treasury Bonds will stay level or decrease slightly this year.